 - One of the issues with credit cards, is that, especially if you don’t have any credit history yet, your monthly interest rate might be high.

 “Interest rate” is the percentage the bank charges you, for using/borrowing their money.

 - If you apply for an actual loan, your interest rate would be significantly lower than the rate charged on a credit card.
 If you choose to study at an accredited college, you could apply for a subsidized student loan.
 My wife Tiannah had such loans in the past to pay for her college education.
 The interest rate was 2.4%.
 This is way lower than even the best interest rates you can get on a credit card.

 - Credit card as a means of payment, only really makes sense for people who have a job, and who intend to pay upfront for a package of 1-hour lessons, with the intent to meet once a week with a private instructor or a weekly class.

 Students who want to meet 5+ times a week

 For the more ambitious students who would like to meet 4-5x or more hours a week for lessons, unless they earn a lot of money at their job, credit card as a form of payment doesn’t make sense.
 The interest rates are just too high.

-I’m not sure if there are financial institutions that would allow such students to get a student loan to study with a non-accreditted school, like for example a top-name private guitar coach.
+I’m not sure if there are financial institutions that would allow such students to get a student loan to study with a non-accredited school, like for example a top-name private guitar coach.

-Studying with a name private guitar teacher, might be worth it researching and looking into if your focus is more directed towards the acquisition of knowledge and growth rather than on earning an actual degree.
-In that case your education would also cost significantly less than what you’d pay studying at the accredited institution or college.
+Studying with a name private guitar teacher might be worth it researching and looking into if your focus is more directed towards the acquisition of knowledge and growth rather than on earning an actual degree.
+In that case, your education would also cost significantly less than what you’d pay studying at an accredited institution or college.